ahmmmmad11/filters/README.md

 composer require ahmmmmad11/filters
 ```

-You can publish the config file with:
+After installation, you can publish the configuration file using the following command:

 ```bash
 php artisan vendor:publish --tag="filters-config"